Ready to design and build your own speaker crossover? You’re in the right place!

 Reversing out of phase speakers for even-order designs

-When building your own speaker crossover and using a 2nd order or other even-order designs, it’s important to remember to reverse one speaker driver to correct the 180 degree out of phase condition.
+When building a speaker crossover and using a 2nd order or other even-order designs, it’s important to remember to reverse one speaker driver to correct the 180 degree out of phase condition.

-Crossover capacitors and inductors each add a 90° phase difference, giving even-order (2nd order, 4th order) crossovers a resulting 180° out of phase condition that will affect the sound.
+Crossover capacitors and inductors each add a 90° phase difference, giving 2nd order crossovers a 180° out of phase condition that will affect the sound.

 Image showing 180 degree out of phase audio waves and the resulting in-phase (0° difference) condition after reversing the speaker.